 Thursday, June 13, 2013 at 5:17 AM

-A gay cabal in the Vatican continues to indulge and cover up the sexual exploits of gay priests, including the abuse of pedophiles.
+A gay cabal in the Vatican continues to indulge and cover up the sexual exploits of gay priests, including abuse by pedophiles.

 (“The Pope Comes to America,” The iPINIONS Journal, April 16, 2008)

 It’s an indication of my naiveté (or perspicacity, depending on your perspective) that I saw nothing provocative or, God forbid, uninformed about this statement.